sandialabs/suncal/doc/Manual/manual.md

 Because this diameter is a single standard normal uncertainty, there is only one option for component and parameter.
 After clicking **OK**, a new column is added to the Sweep table.
 Press the Ellipses (**...**) button to enter a range of values for diameter uncertainty to sweep.
 Set the range from 1 to 9 with count of 9.
+This value takes the same units as the diameter uncertainty component.
+Use the Measured Quantities tree to change the diameter uncertainty units to **um** to specify microns.

 ![Entering sweep values](figs/revswp_sweep.png){#fig:sweepentry}